Prompt composer

 Use the pull-edit-push pattern.
 Many presets follow this: pull current state, make changes, push back.
 It is the safest workflow because the agent starts from what actually exists on the site.

 Combine mentions.
-You can reference multiple objects in one prompt: “On @page About, restyle @section team using @class card-grid and the @color primary from the theme.”
+You can reference multiple objects in one prompt: “On @page Shop, restyle @query Featured Products to use @product-category Hoodies and match the @color primary token.”
 Each mention adds its own resolved context.

 Save prompts you repeat.
 If you find yourself writing the same kind of prompt often, save it as a preset.
 Next time, one click loads the template and you just fill in the specifics.